-We are the leading company in the field of therapeutic genome editing which we are applying to "Engineer Genetic Cures" for numerous gene-based diseases.
-As a clinical stage biopharmaceutical company we are focused on the research, development and commercialization of engineered DNA-binding proteins for therapeutic genome editing and gene regulation.
-Our proprietary zinc finger DNA-binding proteins (ZFP) technology enables efficient and highly specific genome editing and gene regulation and we are developing ZFP Therapeutics, novel therapeutic products for the treatment of genetic disease.
+We are the leading company in the field of therapeutic genome editing which we are applying to "Engineer Genetic Cures®" for numerous gene-based diseases.
+As a clinical stage biopharmaceutical company we are focused on the development of gene therapies including the research, development and commercialization of engineered DNA-binding proteins for therapeutic genome editing and gene regulation.
+Our proprietary zinc finger DNA-binding proteins (ZFP) technology enables efficient and highly specific genome editing and gene regulation and we are developing ZFP Therapeutics and gene therapies for the treatment of genetic disease.
 We have several proprietary clinical and preclinical programs in development and have strategically partnered certain programs with biopharmaceutical companies to obtain funding for our own programs and to expedite clinical and commercial development.
-Our long-term goal is to forward integrate into manufacturing, development and commercial operations to more fully capture the value of our proprietary ZFP Therapeutic products.
+Our long-term goal is to forward integrate into manufacturing, development and commercial operations to more fully capture the value of our proprietary ZFP Therapeutic and gene therapy products.